Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 # Researching Commands

-The command `grep` is used to search for patterns within files.
-This document will be exploring examples of different command line options for the `grep` command.
+The command `grep` is used to search for patterns within files using a string to print the specified result.
+This document will be exploring examples of different command line options for the `grep` command to achieve different results.
 The foled `written_2/` will be searched through using the various `grep` commands present.

 ## grep -rl